-Nelumbo nucifera or as it is also known Sacred Lotus, Chinese Arrowroot, Indian Lotus, East Indian Lotus, Padma, Water Bean, Eastern Lotus, Bean of India, Chinese Waterlily, Egyptian Bean or just Lotus is an aquatic, rhizomatous perennial plant from the plant family of Nelumbonaceae.
+Nelumbo nucifera or as it is also known Sacred Lotus, Chinese Arrowroot, Indian Lotus, East Indian Lotus, Padma, Water Bean, Eastern Lotus, Bean of India, Chinese Waterlily, Egyptian Bean or just Lotus.
+It is an aquatic, rhizomatous perennial plant.
+It is from the plant family of Nelumbonaceae.

-It is native widely in Asia, including, Southern Himalayas, Northern Indochina, Northern, and Central India, and isolated areas around the Caspian Sea.
-There are records going back 3000 years cultivated in many Asian countries and also popular for its edible seeds.
-Not to be confused with water lilies or Nymphaea while in some cases it used to be identified as such.
+It is native to Asia, including, Southern Himalayas, Northern Indochina, Northern, and Central India, and isolated areas around the Caspian Sea.
+Cultivation records are going back 3000 years, in many Asian countries.
+It is also popular for its edible seeds.
+Nelumbo nucifera is not to be confused with water lilies or Nymphaea as in some cases it used to be identified as such.

-Propagate Nelumbo nucifera by seeds in after you scarify them.
-Watch out for spider mite or greenhouse whitefly, otherwise, Nelumbo nucifera is disease-free.
+Propagate Nelumbo nucifera by seeds, after you scarify them.
+Watch out for spider mite or greenhouse whitefly, otherwise, Nelumbo nucifera is generally disease-free.

-Interestingly Nelumbo nucifera is one of the very few plants that can regulate its temperature just as humans do.
-Research shows that it maintains a temperature of 30-35° C or 86-95° F even in cold temperatures.
+Nelumbo nucifera is one of the very few plants that can regulate its temperature just as humans do.
+Research shows that it maintains a temperature of 30-35° C or 86-95° F even in cold climates.
 It is believed this is to help and attract pollinators.
-Nelumbo nucifera seeds have a very long life, it produces a lot of seeds that sit at the bottom of lakes and water landscapes for years even when lakes or ponds die down and a new flood could transport them to a new landscape where given the right climate, it generates.
+Nelumbo nucifera seeds have a very long life.
+Nelumbo nucifera produces a lot of seeds that sit at the bottom of lakes for years even when lakes or ponds die down.
+Then a new flood could transport them to a new location where given the right climate, they germinate.

 Nelumbo nucifera stems are used in Vietnamese cuisine in salads.
-In India, it is used in soups such as “Kamal gate ki Sabji”(कमल गट्टे की सब्जी) or they are fried as a side plate called n Kerala (in Malayalam “താമര”) or Tamil Nadu or Tamara Vathal.
-The leaves of Nelumbo nucifera are used as a tea in China and Korea, also it is used for wrapping rice or other dishes fit for steaming, examples being lo man gai in China and kaolin for bai bua in Thailand.
-The flowers are made in tea in Korea.
+In India, they use it in soups such as “Kamal gate ki Sabji”(कमल गट्टे की सब्जी) or they fry it as a side plate called n Kerala (in Malayalam “താമര”) or Tamil Nadu or Tamara Vathal.
+They use the leaves of Nelumbo nucifera as a tea in China and Korea.
+They also, use it for wrapping rice or other dishes fit for steaming, such as lo man gai in China and kaolin for bai bua in Thailand.
+They make tea from the flowers in Korea.
 Even the stamens are dried and made into tea in China.
-Though most of these parts can be eaten raw it’s better not to in order to prevent the risk of parasites.
+Though most of these parts can be eaten raw it’s better not to to prevent the risk of parasites.